unoplatform/uno/doc/articles/uno-development/debugging-uno-ui.md

 ## Debugging Uno in another application

-It's also easy to debug Uno.UI code in an application outside the Uno.UI solution.
+It is also possible to debug Uno.UI code in an application outside the Uno.UI solution.
 The Uno.UI build process has an opt-in mechanism to overwrite the contents of the NuGet cache, causing the application to use your local build of Uno.

-This is useful if you're debugging a problem that can't easily be reproduced outside the context of the app where it was discovered.
+This is useful when debugging a problem that can't easily be reproduced outside the context of the app where it was discovered.

 It can even speed up your development loop when working on a new feature or fixing a bug with a standalone repro, because a small 'Hello World' app builds considerably faster than the full SamplesApp.

 First, you'll need to install, in the app you want to debug with, a published Uno package version which is close to your branch's code, preferably a `-dev.xxx` version.
-Make sure update all `Uno.UI.*` packages to the same version.
+Make sure update all `Uno.WinUI.*` packages to the same version.

-Then, here are the steps to use a local build of Uno.UI in another application:
+Then, here are the steps to use a local build of Uno.WinUI in another application:

-1. Configure Uno.UI to build for the target platform you wish to debug, [as detailed here](building-uno-ui.md).
+1. Configure the Uno.UI solution to build for the target platform you wish to debug, [as detailed here](xref:Uno.Contributing.BuildingUno).
-1. By default the Uno.UI solution on the master branch is building using the UWP API set.
-If you want to build against the WinUI 3 API set, you can checkout the `generated/master/winui-autoconvert` branch.
-See [this section](winui-conversion.md) for details on this branch.
+1. By default the Uno.UI solution on the master branch is building using the WinUI API set.
+If you want to build against the UWP API set, you can checkout the `generated/master/uwp-autoconvert` branch.
+See [this section](xref:Uno.Contributing.UWPConversion) for details on this branch.
 2. Close any instances of Visual Studio with the Uno.UI solution opened.
 3. Open the solution containing the application you wish to debug to ensure the package is restored & cached.
-4. Note the NuGet version of Uno.UI (or Uno.UI.WebAssembly/Uno.UI.Skia) being used by the application (eg `3.10.0-dev.432`).
+4. Note the NuGet version of Uno.WinUI (or Uno.WinUI.WebAssembly/Uno.WinUI.Skia) being used by the application (eg `5.1.0-dev.432`).
 1. Make a copy of `src/crosstargeting_override.props.sample` and name it as `src/crosstargeting_override.props`.
-5. In `src/crosstargeting_override.props`, uncomment the line `<!--<UnoNugetOverrideVersion>xx.xx.xx-dev.xxx</UnoNugetOverrideVersion>-->`.
+5. In `src/crosstargeting_override.props`, uncomment the line `<!--<UnoNugetOverrideVersion>xx.xx.xx-dev.xxx</UnoNugetOverrideVersion>-->` as well as the `UnoTargetFrameworkOverride` to match your app's debugging target.
 6. Replace the version number with the version being used by the application you wish to debug.
 7. Open the appropriate Uno.UI solution filter and build the **Uno.UI** project (or **Uno.UI.WebAssembly**/**Uno.UI.Skia** projects for WebAssembly or Skia).